SathyaBhat/sathyasays.com/content/posts/2010-11-14-find-command-examples.md

   - UNIX

 ---
-I&#8217;ve used find extensively and always wanted to writeup a nice post on this, but the linked post trumps my effort!
-Copy pasted from his blog, as the person&#8217;s allowed to do so.
+I've used find extensively and always wanted to writeup a nice post on this, but the linked post trumps my effort!
+Copy pasted from his blog, as the person's allowed to do so.
 Also, as a general note &#8211; before using exec with the actual command, do preview it!

 `<br />
 ------------------------------------------------------------------------------------------<br />